scizen9/SEDM-Docs/source/Pipeline.rst

 5. Place aperture on A target:
     * confer with appropriate ZTF marshal cutout images and finder charts (`PTF marshal`__  in this example) for the `target object`__ (e.g.)
+    * another source for target placement is the finder charts in the finder directory: ``/scr2/sedm/phot/20151115/finders``, (e.g.)
     * find A object (positive: red)
     * place red aperture on target
     * adjust size with 'z' or 'x' keys